ActionKid

 ActionKid (alter ego of Kenneth Chin) is a Chinese American YouTuber and IRL livestreamer.

 YouTube

 Chin has had a YouTube account since September 2010, and the channel was launched on January 10, 2016.

 Personal life

 Chin enjoys walking and has always been "obsessed with subways" since he was younger.
 Chin in his "ActionKid" persona shoots video frequently and his routes are influenced by "[c]urrent events, re-openings, time of day, requests from viewers, and [Chin's] availability."
 Chin also holds a NYC tour guide license as of 2019.

+As 2026, He currently lives in Ho Chi Minh City, Vietnam.